Council of the Baltic Sea States: Swedish Presidency 2017-2018

 The priorities of the CBSS Swedish Presidency 2017-2018 are Sustainability, Continuity and Adaptability, which are all under the umbrella of Agenda 2030.
 Sweden considers it of importance to continue with work and projects that are successful in promoting the CBSS long term strategies, addressing everything from human trafficking and organised crime to the quality of the Baltic Sea, climate change and migration.

 Today’s world faces new challenges, where strategies towards a sustainable and prosperous region, safe and secure region and a united regional identity require adapting to emerging changes.

 With the adoption of the Paris Agreement and the 2030 Agenda for Sustainable Development, the international community has been given tools for dealing with the challenges the world is facing.
-On a regional level, the CBSS “Baltic 2030 Action Plan” will serve as a tool for a more systematic implementation of the Sustainable Development Goals (SDG).
+On a regional level, the CBSS “Baltic 2030 Action Plan” serves as a tool for a more systematic implementation of the Sustainable Development Goals (SDG).

-The further implementation of the SDGs will be something of a beacon for the Swedish Presidency of the CBSS.
-The goals are quite broad and far-reaching so a selection needs to be made The six priority focus areas and the six activation processes in the baltic 2030 Action Plan will guide our work.
-Wherever possible, a gender equality perspective will be adopted.
+The further implementation of the SDGs is something of a beacon for the Swedish Presidency of the CBSS.
+The goals are quite broad and far-reaching, hence a selection is needed.
+The six priority focus areas and the six activation processes in the Baltic 2030 Action Plan guide our work.
+Wherever possible, a gender equality perspective is adopted.

 Over the years, the CBSS has achieved considerable results in regional co-operation.
 In some cases, for example in the fight against trafficking or actions to protect the interests of children, the results have found an echo even outside the Baltic Sea Region.